Updated: Nov 20

-As we all know, there is no quick fix when it comes to healing from a concussion.
-If there was one, it wouldn’t be a hell of a search to find the right treatments to heal from a concussion.
+As we all know, there is no quick fix (one specific treatment for long term effects of a concussion) when it comes to healing from a concussion.
+If there was one, it wouldn’t be a hell of a search to find the right therapies to heal from a concussion.

 I was the most lost during my first two years.
 I didn’t know what was going on with me, so I didn’t have a targeted search.
 I knew I had whiplash, but I didn’t know I also had a concussion.
 So I started trying things mostly focussed on my whiplash first.

-My concussion treatments up to two years after my accident
+My concussion therapies up to two years after my accident

 1. A few days after the accident - My doctor